 Next, we state a result of Hefetz, Krivelevich, and Szabó [31] on the Hamilton-connectedness of expanders with edge-connectivity between large sets.
 For this, let us briefly revisit the notion of Hamilton-connectedness.
 An x-y-Hamilton path in a graph is a path with end-vertices x and y that visits each vertex of the graph exactly once.
 A graph is Hamilton-connected if there exists an x-y-Hamilton path for every pair of vertices x and y in the graph.
 The following theorem is a simplified version of the results in [31].

 Theorem 3.8.
-Let $n, h \in \mathbb{N}$ satisfy that n is sufficiently large and $12 \le h \le \sqrt{n}$ .
-Let H be a graph on n vertices satisfying the following two conditions:
+Let $n, h \in \mathbb{N}$ satisfy that n is sufficiently large and $12 \le h \le \sqrt{n}$.
+The a graph H on n vertices is Hamilton-connected if it satisfies the following two conditions: